AshleshaBhagat04/PeopleCode-OpenAI-Library/README.md

 - voice — library methods to easily use [speech recognition](https://platform.openai.com/docs/guides/speech-to-text) and [TTS](https://platform.openai.com/docs/guides/text-to-speech) using OpenAI omni.
 We’ll think about vision as well (-:
 - RAG — ability to add files to a conversation and adjust how much answers come from database or LLM.
 We’ll make use of the [OpenAI Assistants API](https://platform.openai.com/docs/assistants/overview)
+- USF GenAI API — API Access to the library